JCMexplains/writing-for-success-2023/textbook.md

 - Every in-text citation connects to a reference entry, which gives information about the source.

-## Section 13.2: Citing and Referencing Techniques
+## Section 13.2: Citing And Referencing Techniques

 **Learning Objective**